Borletti-Buitoni Trust

 - BBT operates as an invitation-only funder - focus on building reputation and connections in the classical music world rather than preparing speculative applications

-- The Trust provides sustained support - successful recipients often receive multiple grants over time
+- The Trust provides sustained support - successful recipients can receive multiple grants over time through different programmes

-- Community grants program (since 2019) represents expansion beyond individual musicians
+- Community Grants programme (since 2019) represents expansion beyond individual musicians

-- International scope - BBT supports artists and organizations globally
+- International scope - BBT supports artists and organisations globally

-- High-caliber recipients include musicians who have gone on to major international careers
+- High-calibre recipients include musicians who have gone on to major international careers

 - Consider reaching out to Chief Executive Toby Smith with a brief introduction if you believe you align strongly with BBT's mission